-The general meeting of shareholders determines the remuneration of directors but not of executive managers (except for the approval of severance pay in certain cases), so it does not have a complete say on pay.
+The general meeting of shareholders determines the remuneration of directors but not of executive managers (except for the approval of severance pay in certain cases).
 The general meeting of shareholders has the power to vote separately on the remuneration report in which the remuneration policy is described.
-The remuneration policy must explain the extent to which the votes and positions of shareholders with respect to the policy, as expressed at meetings since the last vote on the remuneration policy, have been taken into account.

 Directors can be held liable, in accordance with the CCA, for shortcomings in their management of the company, violations of rules of law or the company's articles of association and, in certain cases, breach of their general duty of care (the relevant standard is how a reasonably prudent director would have acted under the same circumstances).
 Directors are jointly liable for any violation of the law or the articles of association.
 To avoid liability, directors must disclose the violation to the board of directors.
 The overall liability for negligence, with the exception of recurring negligence and gross negligence, is capped at €12 million.
 The general meeting of shareholders has the power to initiate proceedings on behalf of the company against one or more directors on the above-mentioned grounds.
 A decision should be approved by a majority of the votes cast.
 No action can be taken if the general meeting has already discharged the directors.
 It is also possible for minority shareholders to initiate proceedings on behalf of the company if they represent at least 1 per cent of the voting securities or held at least €1.25 million of the company's capital on the date the general meeting voted to discharge the directors.
 Minority shareholders who validly approved the discharge cannot bring such proceedings.